zeezephyr/urbanism-guide/content/en/getting_started/what_is_urbanism.md

 3. Producing places to live that are human scale, and human focused.
 4. Creating fair laws, and removing or modifying unfair laws to create equitable outcomes for all.

-Urbanism is a deep rabbit hole with many niches and by reading through this guide we hope you walk away with a deeper understanding of what urbanism is, what it isn't, who it helps, and how you can get involved.
+Urbanism is a deep rabbit hole with many niches and by reading through this guide we hope you walk away with a deeper understanding of what urbanism is, what it isn't, how it helps, and how you can get involved.

+Pick a topic from the menu that you might be interested in and get to reading.